Krste Misirkov: View of Misirkov in Bulgaria

 In Bulgaria, Misirkov is regarded as a controversial educator with scientific contribution to Bulgarian dialectology and ethnography.
 He graduated from the Belgrade University as a student of Prof. Stojan Novaković and was influenced by his ideas.
 At that time, Novaković was a prominent proponent of the Macedonism, thereby promoting Serbian interests in the region of Macedonia.
 Afterwards Misirkov met several times with him and Novaković's diplomatic activity in St. Petersburg played significant role for the foundation of the Macedonian Scientific and Literary Society.
-However, after 1906 Misirkov rejected these ideas, opposing the Serbian theory about the "floating mass" of the "Macedonian Slavs" and even developed a kind of Serbophobia.
-In this period he became evidently bulgarophile and argued that the Slavic population of Macedonia was not "a formless paste" but a "well baked Bulgarian bread".
-Later in 1913, in his diary from the Balkan wars, he explicitly identifies himself as Macedonian Bulgarian.
-In a questionnaire filled by Misirkov as a deputy in Bessarabia, he defined himself simply as a Bulgarian.
-Bulgarian historians believe that his writings were significantly altered by the post-WWII Yugoslavian Communist regime to support the notion of a "Macedonian nation", distinct from the Bulgarian one.
-Bulgarians also note that Misirkov worked as a Bulgarian teacher in Russia, was Bulgarian deputy in Bessarabia, chose Bulgarian citizenship, lived in Bulgaria and worked there until his death in 1926.
-Nevertheless, Bulgarian scholarship points out that despite Misirkov in many cases defending the cause of Bulgarian nationalism, he several times switched from Bulgarian to Macedonian one, and vice versa.
-According to Bulgarian observers, after the breakup of Yugoslavia, in the Republic of Macedonia polemics have also arisen about the identity of Misirkov.
+However, Misirkov later developed a kind of Serbophobia.
+He also argued that the Slavic population of Macedonia was not "a formless paste" but a "well baked Bulgarian bread".
+Bulgarian historians believe that the post-WWII Yugoslavian Communist regime significantly altered his writings to support the notion of a "Macedonian nation", distinct from the Bulgarian one.
+According to Bulgarian observers, after the breakup of Yugoslavia, polemics have also arisen in the Republic of Macedonia about the identity of Misirkov.